AHelmin/Progressive-Web-Application-PWA-Text-editor/README.md

 ![PWA Text Editor Install Button](./assets/images/PWA_Install_Button.png)

+A live version of this application can also be viewed by navigating to this link: https://progressive-web-application-pwa-text.onrender.com.
+The application should also be installed from this location as well to fully utilize it.

 ## Credits

 Thanks goes to the University of Minnesota and Edx Bootcamp for providing the assistance needed to complete this project.
 Special thanks goes to the instructor G Almes for providing additional starter code for this project.